Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

         },
         {
           "@type": "Question",
-          "name": "What do Enneagram Type 6: The Loyalist need in a relationship?", "acceptedAnswer": {
+          "name": "What do Enneagram type 6: The Loyalist need in a relationship?", "acceptedAnswer": {
             "@type": "Answer",
             "text": "Sixes need security, loyalty, and responsibility.
 They appreciate reliable, trustworthy partners who provide a sense of stability and safety."